ResonantGeoData/ResonantGeoData/django-rgd/README.md

-# ResonantGeoData Core Application
+# Resonant GeoData Core Application

-The core ResonantGeoData (RGD) app containing file and permissions management as well as spatial models.
+The core Resonant GeoData (RGD) app containing file and permissions management as well as spatial models.
 Each of the other RGD apps depend on the core functionality built here.